Food facts, the cost of normal chicken feed, conventionally and organically grown:

 - Typical cost to ship a 50 lb. sack of feed from the mainland via the US Postal Service: $45-$70

-- Typical cost to ship a 50 lb. sack of feed from the mainland in a shipping container, as part of a co-op order in 2006-2008: $11
+- Typical cost to ship a 50 lb. sack of feed from the mainland in a shipping container, as part of a health-food co-op order in 2006-2008: $9-$12

-- What i am paying as of 2008 to import organic feed: $17 for the feed + $11 shipping = $28
+- What i am paying as of Summer 2008 to import organic feed: $22 for the feed + $11 shipping = $33

-The major national feed producer Land-O-Lakes (owned by Purina) has come out with an organic line called Organic Pride, but so far it is only available in northern California and the Pacific Northwest.
-Purina's chicken site doesn't even mention it.Clearly, most shipping costs make it crazy to ship individual bags of organic feed from the mainland.
+Clearly, most shipping costs make it crazy to ship individual bags of organic feed from the mainland.
 The only way it becomes economically viable is with a whole shipping container at once, which is one or more tons of feed.
 This isn't practical until there are a lot of people - or a very large farm - buying organic feed on this island on a regular basis.
 A critical mass of buyers has to be reached for economic feasibility.
 Even then, although this feed has the environmental benefit of being organically grown, it has the environmental cost of being transported thousands of miles in fossil fuel-burning vehicles.
-In this case, it's entirely possible that local is more green than imported organic... if local is available.
+In this case, it's highly likely that local is more environmentally sound than imported organic... if local is available.

 How can chickens be fed in Hawai'i without importing feed from the mainland?
 There are a handful of possibilities, and they all require a lot more research.
 Normal chicken feed is chiefly grains - corn, wheat, oats, etc..
-However, there are almost no grains grown in Hawai'i, for a a number of reasons which likely include climate, soil, and economics including land prices and labor costs.
+However, there are almost no grains grown in Hawai'i, for a number of reasons which likely include climate, soil, and economics including land prices and labor costs.
 Nearly all the online resources for chicken feed (e.g. Chicken Feed Recipes) assume that grains, especially feed corn, are easily and cheaply available, which isn't at all true in Hawai'i.

 A USDA project in 2003 concluded: "The production of economical high quality animal feeds like corn and alfalfa in Hawaii has proven to be very difficult.
 Although Hawaii can produce more tons of raw grasses per acre than anywhere else in the United States, the digestibility of these grasses is very poor."
 However, they're speaking of livestock like cattle, not chickens.